Edgar Ravenswood Waite

 Waite was the first Australian ichthyologist to use detailed illustrations in his papers.
 During his career, he published around 140 papers, more than half were on fish.
 His major contribution to Australian ichthyology was The Fishes of South Australia (1923).

-In 1926 Waite spent time studying European and American museums; while in New York City he arranged the Australian section of a museum there.
-He had contracted malaria while in New Guinea, and suffered from poor health from that time.
-Waite died on 19 January 1928 in Highbury Hospital, Hobart from enteric fever while at Hobart attending a meeting of the Australasian Association for the Advancement of Science.
-He was not related to Peter Waite, whose endowment made the Waite Institute a reality.
+Waite contracted malaria while in New Guinea, and suffered from poor health from that time.
+He died on 19 January 1928 in Highbury Hospital, Hobart from enteric fever.He was not related to Peter Waite, whose endowment made the Waite Institute a reality.

-Although of a retiring disposition, Waite was a man of great versatility.
-He was a linguist and musician, could draw and paint in water-colour, was an expert modeller, had some knowledge of mechanics, and was a capable photographer.
-Most of these things were useful in his work as curator of a museum, and as such his reputation stood very high.
-As a scientist his most important work was on the vertebrates.
-He was a fellow of the Linnean Society from an early age, and at the time of his death was a vice-president of the Royal Society of South Australia.
-He contributed over 200 papers to various scientific publications.

 A species of Australian blind snake, Anilios waitii, is named in his honour.